Master's degree in composition

 For the Master’s degree (Composition), students are required to have reached level B2 as defined by the Common European Framework of Reference for Languages.

 Applicants’ linguistic competence will be established during the aptitude test.

 You will find further information in the Aptitude Test Regulations and Matriculation Regulations (only in German) of Rostock University of Music and Drama.

-The second part of the aptitude test will take place on February 3rd, 2021.
 There is also a language test for foreign applicants.